nerves-project/nerves/docs/Systems.md

 layer called the Nerves system configuration shell that allows the same procedure to be used on Linux and non-Linux development hosts by using a Linux-based Docker container on non-Linux platforms.
-To access this environment, run the `mix nerves.system.shell` task, either from your project directory or from the custom system source directory.
+To access this environment, run the `mix nerves.system.shell` task from the custom system source directory.

 ```bash
 $ MIX_TARGET=rpi3 mix deps.get